h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ![exp2-load-custom-recipe-transformer-raw-url](assets/exp2-load-custom-recipe-transformer-raw-url.jpg)

 7\.
-There will be a message updating you on the status of loading of the recipe; then Expert Experiment Settings page will re-appear
+There will be a message updating you on the status of loading of the recipe; then the Expert Experiment Settings page will re-appear

 8\.
 On the **Expert Experiment Settings** find **Recipes** and click on it